orbeon/orbeon-forms-doc/Orbeon-Forms-Use-Cases.md

 - Constituents:
     - Fill out the form online, and the data is saved in a database, as above.
-    - Download a PDF of the form, with the data they entered.
+    - Download a PDF of the form with the data they entered.
-    - Sign it, and send the signed copy to the government.
+    - Print it, sign it, and send the signed paper copy to the government.
 - The government:
     - Receives the signed copy.
     - The generated and printed PDF contains a bar code (if enabled), so the government can correlate the printed form with information in the database, and thus avoid having to re-enter the information in the form.